Dads Ships He Sailed 1939-1944

 Please send an email or leave some information in the guest book if you have anything new.

-Dad sailed on this ship with his brother Billy Brambora .
+Dad sailed on the Norway Victory ship with his brother Billy Brambora.
 Not much known on this ship either.

-Please email me orleave some information in the guest book if you have anything new.
+Please email me and leave some information if you have anything new.

 Since 2003 we have been dealing direct with carvers and factories for asian art carvings.